-I am a qualified, registered and accredited counsellor, offering weekly one-to-one counselling for individual adults on a long, medium or short-term basis, usually in Dalston, Hackney, East London, but currently online or by telephone.
+I am a qualified, registered and accredited counsellor, offering weekly one-to-one counselling for individual adults on a long, medium or short-term basis, usually in Dalston, Hackney, East London, or online or by telephone.

 You might be looking for a counsellor because of a specific issue or a general sense of something not being quite right.
 I provide an accepting, supportive and safe space for you to explore experiences, thoughts, feelings and memories that may be getting in the way of you feeling grounded, at ease with yourself and others, or fully alive.

 If you are interested in exploring what it might be like to work with me as your counsellor, please do get in touch by messaging me through the contact box below or calling me on the number provided.
 We can arrange an initial session to get to know each other and find out whether the support I offer would be useful to you.